m3db/m3/docs/how_to/use_as_tsdb.md

 docker run -p 7201:7201 -p 7203:7203 -p 9000:9000 -p 9001:9001 -p 9002:9002 -p 9003:9003 -p 9004:9004 -p 2379:2379 --name m3db -v $(pwd)/m3db_data:/var/lib/m3db -v $(pwd)/src/dbnode/config/m3dbnode-local-etcd-proto.yml:/etc/m3dbnode/m3dbnode.yml -v <PATH_TO_SCHEMA_PROTOBUF_FILE>:/etc/m3dbnode/default_schema.proto quay.io/m3db/m3dbnode:latest
 ```

+Breaking that down:

 - All the `-p` flags expose the necessary ports.
 - The `-v $(pwd)/m3db_data:/var/lib/m3db` section creates a durable data folder that can be reused between container restarts.
 - The `-v <PATH_TO_YAML_CONFIG_FILE>:/etc/m3dbnode/m3dbnode.yml` section mounts the specified configuration file in the container.
 [This example file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-local-etcd-proto.yml) can be used as a good starting point.
 It configures the database to have the protobuf feature enabled and expects one namespace with the name `default` and a protobuf message name of `VehicleLocation` for the schema.
 You'll need to update that portion of the config if you intend to use a different schema than the example one used throughout this document.
 Note that hard-coding paths to the schema should only be done for local development and testing.
 For production use-cases, M3DB supports storing the current schema in `etcd` so that it can be update dynamically.
+TODO(rartoul): Document how to do that.
 - The `-v <PATH_TO_SCHEMA_PROTOBUF_FILE>:/etc/m3dbnode/default_schema.proto` section mounts the protobuf file containing the schema in the container so that M3DB can load it.
-See the bullet point above about not doing this for production setups.

-TODO(rartoul): Document how to manage schemas dynamically using etcd for production setups.
+You can use [this example schema](https://github.com/m3db/m3/tree/master/examples/dbnode/proto_client/schema.proto) as a starting point.
+Is is also the same example schema that is used by the sample Go program discussed below in the "Clients" section.
+Also see the bullet point above about not hard coding schema files in production.

 Once the M3DB container has started, issue the following CURL statement to create the `default` namespace: